Components#

 Other arguments for components#

-All stock/flow/variable components take several additional optional arguments.
-Equation minimum/maximum limits can be defined with equations/values via min and max.
-This can be useful to specify on outflows to avoid sending a stock into negative values (e.g. if it represents a physical quantity.)
-In the coffee example above, the coffee_machine flow is initialized with a max=water, meaning that despite the result of the equation itself, the value won’t be higher than the water stock in each timestep.
+All stock/flow/variable components can take several optional arguments.
+Equation minimum/maximum limits can be defined with values/other equations via min and max.
+This can be used to constrain outflows to avoid sending a stock into negative values (e.g. if it represents a physical quantity.)
+In the coffee example above, the coffee_machine flow is initialized with a max=water, meaning that despite the result of the equation itself, the value won’t be greater than the available water stock in each timestep.

 It is important to note that setting a min/max on a stock does not modify inflow values to that stock.
 To highlight this, the system below defines two stocks with a flow in between: